m0d1nst4ll3r/43_minitalk/README.md

 # 43\_minitalk

+### Post-grading update

+This project went well and is OK *but* it could be way better.

+Sigaction allows us to set some flags including siginfo (or something along those lines) which, amongst other things, allows you to get the pid of the signal's *sender*.

+Using this would allow us to improve the program by *a lot*.
+Wouldn't have to send the pid from the client bit by bit (how tedious), and could simultaneously receive messages from *multiple* clients all at once (like get_next_line does multiple fds).

+I could definitely, and actually will, redo this entirely with the new info.
+But the project is turned in now, so we've got no ETA.

 ### Notes

 Project went through a quick rewrite.
 Before, the server wouldn't verify much (not even if pid was < 0).
 The message would also be stored in a chained list.